Panhellenic Sorority Formal Recruitment 2024

 If you have any questions about sorority recruitment, please contact Panhellenic Association Advisor, Jarrod Rudd, at email@example.com or 336-278-7214.

 Elon University has a deferred joining policy for students interested in values-based social fraternities or sororities.
 To be eligible to participate in recruitment/intake activities, students must:

 - Be enrolled as a full-time student.

 - Have earned at least 12 credits at Elon University or transferred to Elon with a minimum of 12 credit hours from another college or university

 - Be in good standing with the university (not on academic or disciplinary probation).

 - Meet the minimum GPA requirements of the respective governing council and/or organization.
 The Panhellenic Association has determined that all undergraduate female students who have obtained at least a 2.900 cumulative grade point average as of the closing date of the registration process are eligible to register and participate in sorority recruitment.
-GPAs through the Fall 2020 semester will be used for eligibility purposes – Winter Term 2021 grades will not be considered since those grades will not be reported in time.
+GPAs through Fall 2022 will be used to determine eligibility – Winter Term 2023 will not count for eligibility purposes.
+There are no exceptions to the GPA requirement.

 Transfer students who meet the above requirements with 12 credits completed at another institution with at least a 2.900 GPA will also be asked to upload an unofficial copy of their prior institution’s transcript during the registration process.
 Please note, a transfer student who joined as an initiated member of another sorority at their previous institution is not eligible to participate in recruitment and join a different sorority at Elon.
 Spring semester admits (first-time college students) are not eligible to participate in formal recruitment.
 Questions about transfer student eligibility should be directed to Student Involvement, 336-278-7214 or firstname.lastname@example.org.